Rafels/Assignment-1/Assignment1_s929574.md

 The number of words in your string is: 10

 /*
-6. Write a C++ function which takes a single integer parameter, and returns the boolean îTrueî if the given number is even and îFalseî otherwise.
+6. Write a C++ function which takes a single integer parameter, and returns the boolean ‚ÄùTrue‚Äù if the given number is even and ‚ÄùFalse‚Äù otherwise.
 */

 #include "iostream"